Last Updated on 2023-09-17

 - Best things to do in Ribeira Grande Azores

 - Ilhéu de Vila Franca Azores & other places to visit in Vila Franca

-- Best Things to Do in Lagoa das Furnas in 2022: unique experiences
+- Best Things to Do in Lagoa das Furnas: unique experiences

 - João Paulo II Airport Ponta Delgada (Azores) All you need to know

 We are a Portuguese Family traveling around the world and sharing our journey and experiences at passaportenobolso.com.
 Here you can find plenty of family budget travel tips as well as practical information about numerous destinations in Europe, Africa, Asia and America.
 We have visited 30+ countries and we don’t plan on stopping anytime soon.
 Follow our adventures on YouTube / Instagram / Pinterest / Twitter / Facebook.